 This might seem like a stupidly simple tip, so forgive us in advance for including it.
 We wanted to give you a well-rounded list, which means including some things you probably already thought of.
 Now, if you have a large family, it may not work to purchase and set up smaller pieces of furniture.
 But it could still work, honestly!
 Especially if most (or all) of your family members have other spots in the house where they could hang out (like their rooms).

 So, assuming that you can make smaller furniture work, why not purchase some?
 Sure, you may really love that long, leather couch you’ve got right now, but if it’s simply not working in the allotted space, it may be time to sell or give it away.
-Love seats, single arm chairs, and a smaller coffee table can all be good options.
+Love seats, single arm chairs, a smaller coffee table, and Abbott decor can all be good options.